MinnPost/object-sync-for-salesforce/README.md

 ### Salesforce (salesforce)

-OAUTH2 authorization and wrapper around the Salesforce REST API.
+OAUTH2 authorization and wrapper around the supported Salesforce APIs.
 Methods support:

 1. Setup required parameters for all API calls
 2. Retrieving data from the Salesforce organization: versions available, objects and resources available and their metadata, identity of the logged in Salesforce user.